top of page

 Previous career

-South Sudan, in these years, was a primer in atrocity crimes; like the massacre near Bor in December 1991 or the aerial bombardment of towns and villages in 1993-1994, like the village of Pageri.
-He was there and he saw.
+South Sudan, in these years, was a primer in atrocity crimes; like the massacre near Bor in December 1991 or the aerial bombardment of towns and villages in 1993-1994.

 His interest in humanitarian law extends to his interest in protecting journalists working in places where the nature of their work puts them at great personal risk.
 There was a brutal reminder of the risks they face, on 12 July 1993 in the Somali capital, Mogadishu.
 Four of his colleagues were murdered when an infuriated crowd turned on them following a deliberate attack by UNOSOM 2 forces against a building whose occupants were never given the chance to surrender – a UNOSOM attack characterised by Keith Richburg of The Washington Post as “the UN’s first officially authorized assassination”.
 A few months after the genocide in Rwanda, he experienced a dangerous near-miss himself – a tank shell exploding above his head and sending sharp splinters through his back and leg.